vita-student-projects/multimodal_joint_vehicle_trajectory_prediction_gr52/README.md

 This uses the best checkpoint by default.
 Alternatively, ```+load_type=last``` can be specified to take the last checkpoint.

 ## Challenges Faced and Solutions
 0. We worked on mmTransformer until week 11.
 We wanted to make sure it worked and understand detailed processes.
-Unfortunately, there were too many issues to debug and no trainer available.
+Unfortunately, too many issues to debug and no trainer available.
 The choice to pursue this work but on HiVT was made with our supervisors.

 1. Problems with the argoverse-api when installing it on macOS:
     - Needs to specify numpy, scikit-learn version (not sklearn!) in pyproject.toml and setup.py to make sure there is no error.